Student organizations in Child & Family Development

 Kappa Omicron Nu (KONu)

-Students majoring in one of the areas of family and consumer sciences may be eligible to become members of Kappa Omicron Nu, the honor society for family and consumer sciences.
-Students who meet the criteria for membership are invited to participate in the initiation ceremony, which is held during the spring semester of each school year.
-For more information about KONu, contact the faculty advisor, Rachele Kappler at
+Students majoring in Child and Family Development may be eligible to become members of Kappa Omicron Nu, the honor society for family and consumer sciences.
+Students who meet the criteria for membership are invited to participate in the initiation ceremony, which is held during the spring semester annually.
+For more information about KONu, please click here.